Prgrmmrjns/starter/content/index.md

 Artificial Intelligence is revolutionizing the medical field in unprecedented ways.
 From diagnosis to treatment planning, AI is becoming an indispensable tool in modern healthcare.

+::counter
+---
-::counter{title="AI Impact Stats" description="Number of medical fields actively using AI"}
+description: Number of medical fields actively using AI
+title: AI Impact Stats
+---
 ::

 ## Key Areas of Impact

 ### 1. Medical Imaging Analysis

 AI algorithms can now detect abnormalities in medical images with remarkable accuracy, sometimes outperforming human radiologists in specific tasks.

 ### 2. Drug Discovery

 Machine learning is accelerating the drug discovery process, reducing development time from years to months.

 ### 3. Personalized Medicine

 AI systems analyze patient data to recommend personalized treatment plans, considering individual genetic makeup and medical history.

 ::alert{color="#059669"}